kevroletin/kevroletin.github.io/_posts/2018-01-09-blockchain-bitcoin.markdown

 Mining
-* is an activity required to "commit" transactions of other users; we can think that miners are "servants".
+* is an activity required to "commit" transactions of other users; we can think that miners serve the network;
-* requires expensive hardware: video cards or even specialized mining computers.
+* requires expensive hardware: video cards or even specialized mining computers;
-* consumes a lot of energy.
+* consumes a lot of energy;
-* gives a reward to miners.
+* gives a reward to miners;
 * is performed *(mostly)* by mining pools.

 ## How things work